 Now back to the original question: Should you really trust post comments?
-Should you trust my own comments which you see in some of my posts?
+Should you trust comments in some of my posts here?

-Can you believe this: one day there was a ‘great idea’ by somebody (I shall call him Thinker, here is his picture on the right), related to ‘useless comments’ and ‘spam comments’.
+Can you believe this: one day there was a ‘great idea’ by somebody, related to ‘useless comments’ and ‘spam comments’.

 But let me explain terminology first.
 Useless are comments of the type ‘hay there, great post, well done, keep up’, and something along that line.
 Spam comments, I guess everybody knows what those are.

-Now, Thinker’s idea’ was: ‘Hey, why to waste useless comments, they contain addresses and names of real people.
+Now, the man’s idea was: ‘Hey, why to waste useless comments, they contain addresses and names of real people.
 Why not retyping them as we want, and then have them in the list as genuine?”

-I have no idea what Thinker has done about it.
+I have no idea what this smart guy has done about it.
 I do not want to know.
-But I do want you to know what is really possible to do with comments.
+But I do want you to know what really is possible to do with comments.